Ethra8/history_beyond_myth/README.md

 ## FUTURE FEATURES

 ### ADD CONTENT PAGES
-The ongoing investigation includes more interesting and curious cooincidences between history and the Arthurian mythos, and the following pages are going to be created to include related content:
+The ongoing investigation includes more interesting and curious coincidences between history and the Arthurian mythos, and the following pages are going to be created to include related content:
   1. **CAMELOT**
   2. **GUINEVERE AND LANCELOT**
   3. **MORGANA**